tonellicueto/ill-said_thoughts_blog/_posts/YYYY-MM-DD-linearalgebrainaction1.md

 [^re]: reason for existing

+[^1]: Usually left out of any course of Galois theory due to lack of time at the end of the semester.

 **Theorem.** A univariate polynomial $f\in K[X]$ is solvable by radical if and only if the Galois group of the Galois group its splitting field over $K$ is solvable.

 We can interpret this theorem as one of the first uncomputability results, in which a certain computational method—taking adding, substracting, multiplying, dividiving and taking radicals—is not enough to express the roots of a polynomial.
 At the core of the proof of the above theorem lies the following proposition.